ProbID Methods

 4) Decision Layer: How Treatment Thresholds Are Computed

-ProbID now separates two questions: how likely is the disease? and at what probability does treatment become worth it?The CAP module now uses an expected-utility treatment threshold; other modules still use a transparent heuristic fallback while they are being upgraded.
+ProbID now separates two questions: how likely is the disease? and at what probability does treatment become worth it?CAP uses an expected-utility treatment threshold, chronic hip/knee PJI uses a two-threshold action model, and other modules still use a transparent heuristic fallback while they are being upgraded.

 CAP uses four outcome utilities over a short acute-illness horizon: